Adjudicators 2018 Barrie Music Festival

-A native of Amherstburg Ontario, Clark Bryan was born into a musical family.
-His mother, a piano teacher and his grandparents both singers inspired Clark to choose a pathway of music as a profession.
-Clark began formal studies at age four and wrote his first compositions at age six.
+A native of Amherstburg, ON, Clark Bryan was born into a musical family.
+His mother, a piano teacher, and his grandparents, both singers, inspired Clark to choose a pathway of music as a profession.
+Clark began formal studies at the age of four and wrote his first compositions at age six.

-Clark ’s performance career has taken him to Europe , Mexico the United States and throughout Canada .
+Clark’s performance career has taken him to Europe, Mexico, the United States and throughout Canada.
 He has done performances for CBC radio and television including a broadcast recital in 2002 at the Glenn Gould Studio, CBC.
 He has adjudicated music festivals from St. John’s to Vancouver.
-Mr. Bryan has done extensive music editing including the New Millennium Piano Series for Conservatory Canada.
-A recent project of note is a book entitled: “Gateways to Learning and Memory” published in 2009.
+Mr. Bryan has done extensive music editing including the New Millenium Piano Series for Conservatory Canada.
+A project of note is a book entitle: “Gateways to Learning and Memory” published in 2009.

-Mr. Bryan received the “Special Teacher” award 2004 given by the London Branch of the Ontario Registered Music Teacher’s Association and has been nominated four times for a Jack Richardson music award.
+Mr. Bryan received the “Special Teacher” award in 2004, given by the London Branch of the Ontario Registered Music Teacher’s Association.
 He has done workshops for piano teachers and musicians throughout Canada.
-January 2005, Mr. Bryan was named Musical Personality of the Year by the London Free Press.
-Mr. Bryan is current the President of the London Branch of the Ontario Registered Music Teachers Association and Culture representative for the Council of Canadians..
-Mr. Bryan was honoured to have been invited to give a TED talk for TEDxUWO in March of 2010 at The Grand Theatre in London Ontario and has also recently been guest lecturer at The University of Western Ontario for the International Leading Music Educator’s Conference.
+Mr. Bryan was honoured to have been invited to give a TED talk for TEDxUWO in March of 2010 at The Grand Theatre in London, ON and has also been a guest lecturer at the University of Western Ontario for the International Leading Music Educator’s Conference.

-In 2004, Mr. Bryan purchased the Aeolian Performing Arts Centre and School of Music, a magnificent acoustic marvel in London, Ontario.
+In 2004, Mr. Bryan purchased the Aeolian Performing Arts Centre and School of Music, a magnificent acoustic marvel in London, ON.
 This hall was built in 1883 as the Town Hall for East London and has a rich musical history.
-The Hall was twice awarded “Best Live Venue in London” (Jack Richardson Music Awards) and “Top 10 Venues in Canada” (CBC radio 3).
-In April 2011, Mr. Bryan was awarded a Jack Richardson Music Award in the “Contributor” category for his contributions to the musical landscape in the London Community.
+The Hall was twice awarded “Best Live Venue in London” (Jack Richardson Music Awards) and “Top 10 Venues in Canada” (CBC Radio 3).
+In April 2011, Mr. Bryan was awarded a Jack Richardson Music Award in the “Contributor” category for his contributions to the musical landscape in the London community.